netrisai/docs/sandbox/Sandbox9/configurations.rst

 ACL (Access Control List) Example
 =================================
 Navigate to **Services > ACL** and you will find an ACL services named "**V-Net to WAN Example**" set up as an example.
-This particular ACL ensures that the connectivity between the the private **192.168.43.0/24** network with the public **1.1.1.1** IP address is permitted through all protocols and ports, even in a scenario where the the **Default Site Policy** for the "**US/NYC**" site configured in the our Sandbox is changed from **Permit** to **Deny**.
+This particular ACL ensures that the connectivity between the the private **192.168.43.0/24** network and the Internet is permitted through all protocols and ports, even in a scenario where the the **Default Site Policy** for the "**US/NYC**" site configured in the our Sandbox is changed from **Permit** to **Deny**.

 You can examine the particular settings of this ACL policy by selecting **Edit** from the **Actions** menu indicated by three vertical dots (⋮) on the right side of the "**V-Net to WAN Example**" ACL policy.

 By utilizing ACLs, you can impose granular controls and implement policies that would allow or disallow particular connections.
-If you are interested in learning how to create a ACL policies yourself, please refer to the step-by-step instructions in the "**ACL (Access Control List)**" section below.
+If you are interested in learning how to create a ACL policies yourself, please refer to the step-by-step instructions in the :ref:`"ACL (Access Control List)"<acl>` section in the in the :ref:`"Learn by Creating Services"<learn_by_doing>` document.